tesaguri/trust.vim/README.md

 # trust.vim

-A poor imitation of Workspace Trust™️ for NeoVim/Vim.
+A poor imitation of Workspace Trust™️ for Neovim/Vim.

 ## Overview

-`trust.vim` is a NeoVim/Vim plugin that provides utilities for managing "trusted" paths like in Visual Studio Code's Workspace Trust feature.
-It also comes with an integration with NeoVim's builtin `vim.lsp` framework, preventing language servers from running on untrusted workspaces.
+`trust.vim` is a Neovim/Vim plugin that provides utilities for managing "trusted" paths like in Visual Studio Code's Workspace Trust feature.
+It also comes with an integration with Neovim's builtin `vim.lsp` framework, preventing language servers from running on untrusted workspaces.

 ## Prerequisites

-- NeoVim (recommended), or
+- Neovim (recommended), or
 - Vim

 Both are tested with the latest versions.

-Note that the `trust.lsp` module (and `trust#lsp`) depends on NeoVim's `vim.lsp` Lua module, which is only available on NeoVim.
+Note that the `trust.lsp` module (and `trust#lsp`) depends on Neovim's `vim.lsp` Lua module, which is only available on Neovim.
 On Vim, what the plugin provides is a mere trust database and its management utilities, on which you write integrations with other features.

 ## Installation

-Using the builtin Vim packages (`:help packages`), for NeoVim:
+Using the builtin Vim packages (`:help packages`), for Neovim:

 ```sh
 git clone https://github.com/tesaguri/trust.vim.git "${XDG_DATA_HOME:-$HOME/.local/share}/nvim/site/pack/plugins/start/trust.vim"